 Are the animals allowed to graze freely in a pasture, eating a variety of plants?

 Animals that graze on fresh, untouched grass and flowers are less likely to develop pathological conditions than livestock that feed on silage and GMO fodder alone.
+Lactating animals, just like humans, are what they eat.

 In conclusion

 The best way to answer if raw milk cheese is better than pasteurized is… not having to answer.
-There’s no need to decide: But do sample them side by side.
+There’s no need to decide.
+But do sample them side by side.
 Visit your cheesemonger to taste and appreciate the best local pasteurized cheese products.
 Then, if you travel to Italy, Britain or France, you can go crazy sampling all the raw milk cheese.